Nuitka/Nuitka/Developer_Manual.rst

                         The standard CPython3.4 test suite.
 Execute this for all corner cases to be covered.
 With Python 2.x these are not run.
 Default is True.
+  --skip-cpython35-tests
+                        The standard CPython3.5 test suite.
+Execute this for all corner cases to be covered.
+With Python 2.x these are not run.
+Default is True.
-  --no-python2.6        Do not use Python2.6 even if available on the system.
+  --no-python2.6        Do not use Python 2.6 even if available on the system.
                         Default is False.
-  --no-python2.7        Do not use Python2.7 even if available on the system.
+  --no-python2.7        Do not use Python 2.7 even if available on the system.
                         Default is False.
-  --no-python3.2        Do not use Python3.2 even if available on the system.
+  --no-python3.2        Do not use Python 3.2 even if available on the system.
                         Default is False.
-  --no-python3.3        Do not use Python3.3 even if available on the system.
+  --no-python3.3        Do not use Python 3.3 even if available on the system.
                         Default is False.
-  --no-python3.4        Do not use Python3.4 even if available on the system.
+  --no-python3.4        Do not use Python 3.4 even if available on the system.
+                        Default is False.
+  --no-python3.5        Do not use Python 3.5 even if available on the system.
                         Default is False.
   --coverage            Make a coverage analysis, that does not really check.
                         Default is False.